llxxbb/Nature-Manager-UI/doc/plan.md

 **0.9.0**

 correct the fill color
+bug fix: instance color not filled bug fix: instance Meta-Letter does not shown

 ## doing

-instance color not filled
+bug fix: data-flow some node missed.

-bug: buy statistics demo, in domain mode, can't see `tag_second` and `to_item`
+    buy statistics demo, in domain mode, can't see `tag_second` and `to_item`
-bug: buy statistics demo, can't show dataflow from instance selector

 Data-Flow Mode：display node for Null `Instance` Data-Flow mode: append `Task` to `Relation`